Signal-K/manuscript/01 Chapter 1 02/Classifications/Data sources.md

 1. https://github.com/pyinat/pyinaturalist

 If we can't get enough material to automatically populate our infrastructure, we might need to reach out directly to the project maintainers or web-scrape.
 We need to determine what modules to include as the minimum.
+Could we make up our own project based on data?

+Tutorials will follow the derived project, until we start adding our own custom projects.